 The features roadmap for Artse consists of six modules to be delivered in six distinct phases of 9 to 12 months each.
 At the conclusion of each phase, a public beta for the new module will be released featuring ‘quick-win’ functionalities to attract the interest of early adopters.
-Each module will continue to be refined over subsequent phases as feedback is collected from the community, thus gradually evolving into a mature platform that is attractive to the whole industry.
+Each module will continue to be refined over subsequent phases as feedback is collected from the community, thus gradually evolving into a mature platform that is attractive to the whole industry, including:

 Phase 1+2: Project/finance management+quantitative analytics